gae4it/xpatlife/src/pages/privacy-policy.md

 ---
-title: "Privacy Policy"
+title: 'Privacy Policy'
-seoTitle: "Privacy Policy | xPatLife"
+seoTitle: 'Privacy Policy | xPatLife'
-description: "Privacy policy for xPatLife - Learn how we collect, use, and protect your personal information."
+description: 'Privacy policy for xPatLife - Learn how we collect, use, and protect your personal information.'
-layout: "~/layouts/MarkdownLayout.astro"
+layout: '~/layouts/MarkdownLayout.astro'
 ---

 **Last updated: November 15, 2025**